prataprc/prataprc.github.io.v1/_contents/pagd-customizing.rst

 Pagd by default comes with inconsolata font from google-webfonts_.
 Pagd templates will load all font references from ``config.json`` file present under your layout's root directory.
-Just append the reference url to the list of ``google_webfonts``.
+Just append the reference URL to the list of ``google_webfonts``.
 To apply one of the loaded fonts to page's <body>
 element - set the ``font-family`` attribute in config.json.
 The ``style`` property object in config.json will be converted to a string of